Athozs/hass-additional-ca/README.md

 #### 7.2.2.
 HAOS - Home Assistant Operating System

-If you're running Home Assistant from HAOS:
+To test your CA using `curl`, if you're running Home Assistant from HAOS:

 - Turn off Protection mode on SSH add-on in order to enable `docker` CLI (Settings > Add-ons > SSH > turn off Protection mode).
 - Connect to HAOS with SSH, then from command line, run: